datascience-gft/gcp-data-engineering-exam/Aaron's_exam_reflection_Nov2020.md

 - [fail-over replica](https://cloud.google.com/sql/docs/mysql/high-availability)
 - collect logs from MariaDB databases with Stackdriver logging agent
   - Maria DB is  a community-developed, commercially supported fork of the MySQL relational database management system (RDBMS)) using
+  - Want to monitor Maria DB with stack driver: options included use mysql plugin, use fluent id plugin to check maria db logs

 `Datastore`
 - snapshot and import Datastore export into BigQuery

 `BigTable`
 - single-cluster routing for replica
+- Want to provide new analytical function without disturbing current cluster useage.

 `Transfer Appliance`